-- 7.1 We understand that our responsibility to safeguard children requires that we all appropriately share any concerns as soon as a staff member or volunteer suspects/knows of a concern that we may have about children.
+We understand that our responsibility to safeguard children requires that we all appropriately share any concerns as soon as a staff member or volunteer suspects/knows of a concern that we may have about children.
 The first point of contact is the DSL or other members of the Safeguarding Team (in their absence).
 The DSL will inform the Headteacher of any referrals to be made.
 If the concerns is in regards to the conduct of a staff member the report is made to the Headteacher.
-If the concerns is regarding the Headteacher then the Chair of Governors should be informed. - 7.2 If a staff member feels they cannot disclose information to their DSL, Headteacher or Governor(s), they must then follow our school's whistleblowing procedures to report their concerns.
-Our Whistleblowing Policy is available in the shared staff area and a copy is attached to the safeguarding noticeboard in the staffroom. - 7.3 All staff will be versed in our Whistleblowing procedure, understand when it is appropriate to use the procedures and will be given details of the NSPCC whistleblowing helpline. - 7.4 All staff will be well versed in the school's Child Missing protocols and know and understand that any child that is regularly absent or missing can be a cause for concern and a possible indicator that the child is at risk of abuse or in need or help and support Mrs Barbara Fittock monitors attendance daily and we would contact our EWO if we have concerns about a missing child.
+If the concerns is regarding the Headteacher then the CEO Andrew Wilson should be informed.

+If a staff member feels they cannot disclose information to their DSL, Headteacher or CEO they must then follow our schools whistleblowing procedures to report their concerns.
+(Appendix 3 - Schools to make reference to a copy of their own Whistleblowing procedures here).

+All staff will be versed in our Whistleblowing procedure, understand when it is appropriate to use the procedures and will be given details of the NSPCC whistleblowing helpline.

+All staff will be well versed in the school's Child Missing protocols and know and understand that any child that is regularly absent or missing can be a cause for concern and a possible indicator that the child is at risk of abuse or in need of help and support - Appendix 7